-Following a change to the UK national immunisation policy on 29th November 2021 recommending that all 12-to-15-year-olds should be offered a second dose of $30 \ \mu g BNT162b2$ , the study design was reviewed with the Trial Steering Committee.
-Recruitment to the study was stopped (thus the pre-planned sample size was not met), and the study was amended to focus on the immune response to BNT162b2.
-After this date, enroled participants who had not yet received their second vaccination were randomised to the NVX study arm in order to prioritise those groups more likely to inform UK immunisation policy.
+Following a change to UK national immunisation policy on 29th November 2021 recommending that all 12-to-15-year-olds should be offered a second dose of 30μg BNT162b2, the study design was reviewed with the Trial Steering Committee.
+Recruitment to the study was stopped (thus the pre-planned sample size was not met), and the study amended to focus on the immune response to BNT162b2.
+After this date, enrolled participants who had not yet received their second vaccination were randomised to either BNT-30 or BNT-10.
+Participants were no longer randomised to the NVX study arm in order to prioritise those groups more likely to inform UK immunisation policy.